 GERDA LISSNER FOUNDATION

-A featured soloist on the four-time Grammy-winning Songs of Innocence and Experience (Naxos) and the Grammy-winning Transmigrations (Telarc), Panamanian-American baritone Nmon Ford has enjoyed success in increasingly challenging and dramatic repertoire, most recently with London’s English National Opera in his company and role debut as Crown (Porgy and Bess), preceded by his role and festival debut at Lincoln Center’s Mostly Mozart Festival as The Celebrant in Leonard Bernstein’s MASS, Iago (Otello) with the Atlanta Symphony, Jochanaan (Salome) at Pittsburgh Opera, The Celebrant (MASS) at Salzburg’s Grosse Festspielhaus with the Salzburg Mozarteumorchester, and his first performances as Pizarro (Fidelio).
+A featured soloist on the four-time Grammy-winning Songs of Innocence and Experience (Naxos) and the Grammy-winning Transmigrations (Telarc), Panamanian-American baritone Nmon Ford has enjoyed success in increasingly challenging and dramatic repertoire, most recently with London’s English National Opera in his company and role debut as Crown (Porgy and Bess), preceded by his role and festival debut at Lincoln Center’s Mostly Mozart Festival as The Celebrant in Leonard Bernstein’s MASS, Iago (Otello) with the Atlanta Symphony, Jochanaan (Salome) at Pittsburgh Opera, The Celebrant (MASS) at Salzburg’s Grosse Festspielhaus with the Salzburg Mozarteumorchester, and his first performances as Pizarro (Fidelio) at Cincinnati Opera.
 He appeared with Opéra National de Bordeaux as Jochanaan in a new production of Salome, Chicago Opera Theater in the title role of a new production of Ernest Bloch's Macbeth, Atlanta Symphony at Carnegie Hall (Brahms' Requiem), St. Louis Symphony (Carmina Burana), Milwaukee Symphony (Brahms' Requiem), and Long Beach Opera (title role in Bloch's Macbeth).
 After performing Mahler's Lieder eines fahrenden Gesellen with Orchestre National des Pays de la Loire (ONPL) conducted by John Axelrod, Nmon was immediately re-engaged by the ONPL for Mahler's Kindertotenlieder and Fauré's Requiem.